MattiaSensi/BilliardOrbitFinder/README.md

 2. billiards_NBO_timerev.m, in which the initial conditions satisfy a time reversal symmetry, and form a candy-shaped orbit

-3. billiards_NBO_updown.m, in which the initial conditions satisfy an up-down symmetry, and form a candy-shaped orbit

 For D_n symmetric billiards, we include

-4. billiard_NBO_D4.m, which was used to produce figure 3a) in the manuscript
+3. billiard_NBO_D4.m, which was used to produce figure 3a) in the manuscript